On this page

 Registering protected plants and animals

-If you deal in protected plants or animals, some of them must be registered.
+If you own or deal in protected plants or animals, you need to keep records on some of these species.

 Harmful exotic species

 You are not allowed to keep, grow, breed, transport, import or trade in harmful exotic plant or animal species.
 Check this list of Invasive alien species (in Dutch).
 These species may only be kept for specific purposes, for example scientific research.
 In that case you will need a permit from the Netherlands Enterprise Agency (RVO.nl, in Dutch).

 If you plan activities that might be harmful for protected species or, for instance, plan to organise an outdoor event (in Dutch) such as a motocross race, you are obliged to take protective measures to avoid any disturbance of and damage to protected species.
 For various species there are specific measures to be taken into account (in Dutch).
 For further information as to what these measures are, please contact the Netherlands Enterprise Agency.

 When an area has been designated as a restricted area, you may suffer damage, for instance because you have to relocate your farm.
 In that case you may apply for compensation to your provincial authority.